What is psoriasis?

 Psoriasis can develop at any age, though diagnosis commonly occurs between the age of 15 and 50.
 In youth, more girls than boys will be affected; however, men and women ultimately experience this condition at about the same rate.
 Most cases of psoriasis are relatively mild, and the patches of dry skin may or may not feel itchy.
 Still, more severe outbreaks can occur, and these may result in debilitating joint pain or require hospitalization for treatment.
 Fortunately, we offer a broad selection of treatments to help you avoid developing these problems.

-If you would like additional information about psoriasis or wish to schedule a complimentary consultation with Dr. Ebrahim, please contact us today.
+If you would like additional information about psoriasis or wish to schedule a consultation with Dr. Ebrahim, please contact us today.

 What Does Psoriasis Look Like?